Tips For Performing Immuno-PCR

 August 8th, 2017

-Immuno-PCR is an extremely powerful technique which combines the specificity of an enzyme-linked immunosorbent assay (ELISA) with the signal amplification of a polymerase chain reaction (PCR).
-Antibodies specific to the protein target are immobilized on a microplate, the analyte is captured, and then a second specific antibody which has been coupled to DNA is added.
-The DNA is amplified and detected by real-time PCR (rtPCR).
+Immuno-PCR is an extremely powerful technique that combines the specificity of an enzyme linked immunosorbent assay (ELISA) with the signal amplification of the polymerase chain reaction (PCR).
+Antibodies specific to the protein target are immobilized onto a microplate, the analyte is captured, and then a second specific antibody which has been coupled to DNA is added.
+The DNA is amplified and detected by real-time PCR (RT-PCR).

 - Extremely low limit of detection